uranusjr/pythonup-posix/README.rst

     PYTHONPATH="$PYMCELLAR/$(ls -1 "$PYMCELLAR" | tail -n1):$PYTHONPATH"
     "$PREFIX/bin/python3" -m pym $@

 So we always use the latest Homebrew Python to run PYM as a module.
+All Python dependencies will be vendored inside the keg.
 This avoids the need of revision-bumping after each Homebrew Python upgrade, which is ridiculus to me.

 I don’t think this is acceptable for Homebrew (I can be wrong), so the formula will be in a tap for now.